-We hypothesize that diffusion models learn correspondence implicitly~\cite{tumanyan2022plug, parmar2023zero} in~\cref{sec: intro}.
-However, to verify this claim and extract this knowledge from a black box neural network, we need to devise a methodology.
-To begin our exploration, we focus on \emph{generated} images, where we have access to the complete internal state of the network throughout the entire backward process.
-To conduct our experiments, we utilize the publicly available state-of-the-art diffusion model, i.e., Stable Diffusion~\cite{ldm}.
-Given each generated image, we extract the feature maps of its intermediate layers at a specific time step $t$ during the backward process, which we then utilize to establish correspondences between two different generated images as described in \cref{sec:problem}.
+We hypothesize that diffusion models learn correspondence implicitly~\cite{tumanyan2022plug, parmar2023zero} in~\cref{sec: intro}, but how can we extract this correspondence?
+Consider first \emph{generated} images, where we have access to the complete internal state of the network throughout the entire backward process.
+Given a generated image from Stable Diffusion~\cite{ldm} , we extract the feature maps of its intermediate layers at a specific time step $t$ during the backward process, which we then utilize to establish correspondences between two different generated images as described in \cref{sec:problem}.
 As illustrated in~\cref{fig:sd_corres}, this straightforward approach allows us to find correct correspondences between generated images, even when they belong to different categories or domains.

-Given effective correspondences on \emph{generated} images, a natural question arises: how can we obtain similar features for \emph{real} images?
-The challenge lies in the fact that the real image itself does not belong to the training distribution of the U-Net~(which was trained on noisy images), and we do not have access to the intermediate noisy images that would have been produced during the generation of this image.
+Replicating this approach for real images is challenging because of the fact that the real image itself does not belong to the training distribution of the U-Net~(which was trained on noisy images), and we do not have access to the intermediate noisy images that would have been produced during the generation of this image.
 Fortunately, we found a simple approximation using the forward diffusion process to be effective enough.
 Specifically, we first add \emph{noise} of time step $t$ to the real image (\cref{eq:forward}) to move it to the $x_t$ distribution, and then feed it to network $f_\theta$ together with $t$ to extract the intermediate layer activations as our DIffusion FeaTures, namely DIFT.
 As shown in~\cref{fig:fig1,fig:spair_comparison}, this approach yields surprisingly good correspondences for real images.